White-Labeled SendGrid Email Templates for Customer Notifications

 Go to the Advanced tab in your Route4Me Notifications Settings and insert your SendGrid API key.

-To copy the preferred SendGrid Template ID, go to Email API from the navigation menu in your SendGrid account, select Dynamic Templates from the list, and then copy the corresponding Template ID number.
+To copy the preferred SendGrid Template ID, go to “Email API” from the Navigation Menu in your SendGrid account, select “Dynamic Templates” from the list, and then copy the corresponding “Template ID” number.
+NOTE: Make sure that the template version you want to use is Active.

 Copy the Template ID of the SendGrid template that you want to use with your Route4Me Notifications.

-Next, go to the Notifications tab in your Route4Me Notifications Module and then insert the copied Template ID into the Template ID field in the SendGrid Options section.
+Next, go to the “Notifications” tab in your Route4Me Notifications Module and insert the copied Template ID into the “Template ID” field in the “SendGrid Options” section.

 Use the preferred SendGrid Template ID to use it for sending your custom email Notifications.

-How to Adjust the Sender of Your Route4Me Notifications
+Adjust The Sender Of Your Route4Me Notifications

-NOTE: Make sure that your Route4Me Notifications are sent from the email address that is verified in your SendGrid account.
-If you use a different email address, your notifications may not be sent.
+To adjust the sender of your Route4Me Email notifications, go to the “Notifications” tab and input the preferred Email address into the “From” field in each preferred Notification Type (i.e., “Scheduled“, “Completed“, etc.).
+NOTE: Make sure that your Route4Me Notifications are sent from the Email address that is verified in your SendGrid account.
+If you use a different Email address, your notifications may not be sent.

 Send your Route4Me email notifications from your verified SendGrid email address.

-To check what email address or multiple email addresses are verified to be used as a sender of your Route4Me Notifications, go to Settings from the navigation menu, and select Sender Authentication from the list.
+To check what Email address or multiple Email addresses are verified to be used as a sender of your Route4Me Notifications, go to “Settings” from the Navigation Menu, and select “Sender Authentication” from the list.

 Check what email addresses are verified to be a sender of your Route4Me email notifications.